garo-a-dev/wotc-scrabble-challenge/README.md

 There are also tests written for the different hooks and components in this app.
 If you'd like to run them, simply run `npm test`.
 The tests are using `jest` as the runner and use the different modules of `testing-library/react` to have tools to render and manipulate the differnet components.

-### Possible Optimizations
+## Possible Optimizations

-- Using a dictionary with under 300 words for now for initial implementation.
+- Using a dictionary with under 300 words for initial implementation.
 For larger dictionaries, a chunking layer might be recommended to run multiple chunks in parallel and then compare the results.